amakvana/CemuLauncher/README.md

 # CemuLauncher
-A custom Launcher for Cemu.
+A custom Game Launcher for Cemu.

 Designed for those who require advanced features such as Per-Game Graphics API settings and Pause/Resume/Stop functionality for Cemu.